 - When looking at income-producing investments, we’ll make the most of your Personal Savings Allowance (PSA) for Income Tax which can be set against the interest earned on cash investments

 - We can maximise your Capital Gains Tax (CGT) allowance when buying and selling capital assets including investment assets such as shares

-- We’ll mitigate your potential future Inheritance Tax liability with careful Estate Planning (insert links to both relevant pages)
+- We’ll mitigate your potential future Inheritance Tax liability with careful Estate Planning

 In each case, any allowance will depend on your own tax situation and you should seek expert advice relevant to you.